alwaysdata/documentation/backups/restore-e-mails/index.en.md

 Backups of your e-mails are located in the `$HOME/admin/backup` directory for your account.
 You can restore them using the **Advanced > Restore backups** menu.

+{{% notice info %}}
+The e-mails present on the backup date will be restored.
+No e-mail sent or received since will be deleted.
+{{% /notice %}}

 1. Choose the required date,
     {{< fig "images/admin-panel_restoration.en.png" "Administration interface: restore backups - step 1" >}}